-Bloom's: 4.
-Analyze
+Bloom's: 5.
+Evaluate

-Learning Outcome: 02.03.01 Evaluate which properties of water are important for biological life.
+Learning Outcome: 02.03.01 Evaluate which properties of water are important for biological

-- 23) In water, a weak hydrogen bond occurs between hydrogen in one molecule and - A) an oxygen atom in the same molecule. - B) an oxygen atom in a different molecule. - C) a hydrogen atom in the same molecule. - D) a hydrogen atom in a different molecule. - E) either hydrogen and oxygen atoms of different molecules.
+- 24) In water, a weak hydrogen bond occurs between a hydrogen in one molecule and - A) an oxygen atom in the same molecule. - B) an oxygen atom in a different molecule. - C) a hydrogen atom in the same molecule. - D) a hydrogen atom in a different molecule. - E) either hydrogen and oxygen atoms of different molecules.